We love digital 0330 353 0300

 What are Canonical Tags?

-Canonical tags are ‘hints’ rather than ‘directives’ meaning that search engines won’t necessarily respect each canonical tag you specify, in some cases search engines may ignore them altogether, or specify their own canonicals.
+Canonical tags are ‘hints’ rather than ‘directives’ meaning that the search engines won’t always necessarily respect each canonical tag that you specify.
+However, in some cases search engines may specify their own canonical tags.

-As well as removing pages from the index, canonical tags will also consolidate the authority of canonicalised pages into a canonical page.
+As well as removing pages from the search engine’s index, canonical tags will also consolidate the authority of canonicalised pages (duplicate versions of a page) into a canonical page (the master version or original version of the page).

 For example, if page B is canonicalised to page A, any authority from external links pointing at page B will be passed across to page A.